harvard-library/aspace-import-excel/README.md

 The Excel template will be found in the templates/ folder as [**aspace_import_excel_template.xlsx**](/templates/aspace_import_excel_template.xlsx).

 The intention is not to completely reproduce a Finding Aid as presented in an EAD XML, or to allow for every permutation of Archival Object creation within ArchivesSpace.
-We are aiming for the "80% rule"; that is, at least 80% of the work that would be done interactively can be replaced by an excel spreadsheet; additional refinements to individual archival objects (such as addition of agents-as-subjects, assignment of locations to top-level containers, etc.) would take place interactively.
+We are aiming for the "80% rule"; that is, at least 80% of the work that would be done interactively can be replaced by an excel spreadsheet; additional refinements to individual archival objects (such as assignment of locations to top-level containers, etc.) would take place interactively.

 See the [user documentation](user_documentation/USER_DOCUMENTATION.md) for more information.